-Prof. Aaron Ding is working with Prof. Jörg Ott at BMW endowed Chair of Connected Mobility in TU Munich since 2016 with over 12 years of R&D across EU, UK and USA.
+Prof. Aaron Ding is working with Prof. Jörg Ott at BMW endowed Chair of Connected Mobility since 2016 with over 14 years of R&D across EU, UK and USA.
 He obtained his undergrad MSc and PhD all with distinctions from the University of Helsinki.
 His PhD was supervised by Prof. Sasu Tarkoma and Prof. Jon Crowcroft at Cambridge.
-As funded by the Nokia Foundation, vital part of his PhD programme was completed at University of Cambridge and at Columbia University.
+As funded by the Nokia Foundation, vital part of his PhD programme was completed at University of Cambridge and at Columbia University in New York.

-Aaron's research focuses on edge computing, edge AI, and data-driven IoT services.
-He is currently leading the Cyber-Physical Intelligence (CPI) Lab at TU Delft as tenure-track Assistant Professor, and Adjunct Professor (Dosentti) in Computer Science at University of Helsinki.
+Prof. Ding's research focuses on edge computing, edge AI, and data-driven IoT services.
+He is currently leading the Cyber-Physical Intelligence (CPI) Lab at TU Delft as Asst Professor (UD1, tenured), and Adjunct Professor (permanent) in Computer Science at University of Helsinki.
 For contributions to mobile edge computing, his work has received best paper awards and recognitions from ACM SIGCOMM, ACM EdgeSys, ACM SenSys CCIoT, and IEEE INFOCOM.
 He is also awarded "Staff Member of the Year" in Computer Science at the University of Helsinki.
-He is also a two-time recipient of the esteemed Nokia Foundation Scholarships * in 2012 and 2013.
+Prof. Ding is a two-time recipient of the esteemed Nokia Foundation Scholarships *.

-As a member of ACM, IEEE and IETF, Aaron is the founder of ACM EdgeSys, co-chaired MobiSys PhD Workshop, served on the Board of IEEE ComSoc YP (04.2016-04.2018) and Executive Committee of IEEE Finland (01.2014-12.2015).
-He has been serving on IETF NomCom, responsible for nominating and selecting IETF leadership.
-He is also the co-founder of FCN workshop, striving to strengthen collaborations between top European and Chinese universities, including Cambridge, Munich, Helsinki, Tsinghua, and Peking University.
+As a member of ACM, IEEE and IETF, he is the founder of ACM EdgeSys, Editorial Board for IEEE OJ-ITS and MTI, Board of IEEE ComSoc YP (04.2016-04.2018) and Executive Committee of IEEE Finland (01.2014-12.2015).
+He has served on the IETF NomCom, responsible for nominating and selecting IETF leadership.
+He is the co-founder of FCN workshop, striving to strengthen collaborations between top European and Chinese universities, including Cambridge, Delft, Munich, Helsinki, Tsinghua, Peking and Fudan.

 * Nokia Foundation Scholarship can be granted at most 2 times to the same person

-- Joined TU Delft in the Netherlands as Tenure-Track Assistant Professor
+- Joined TU Delft in the Netherlands as Assistant Professor (tenured)

 - Invited talk at University of Cambridge